 “I’m worried about young adults, especially guys,” said Marie Cohen.
 “They don’t seem to ever go to the doctor.
 I’d like to work on spreading awareness.
 To die in your 20s is just too terrible.
 Ideally, I’d like people to just be aware of this.
 It should be taught in health class and a matter of common knowledge.”

 “He wanted to be an academic working on the real interesting questions,” says Marie Cohen.
-“His dad is an academic, Professor of Physics at University of Maryland.”
+“His dad is an academic, professor of physics at University of Maryland.”

-“All of us felt that the best was yet to come,” said Bubeck.
+“All of us felt that the best was yet to come,” agreed Bubeck.
 “Despite his amazing results and already the very large impact he had, the feeling was that there was even greater scientific discoveries to be made by him.
 I am convinced of that.”